Bees

 +

 In many cases, yes.
-For honey bees, we work with local beekeepers when possible to safely relocate colonies.
-This preserves these important pollinators while solving your pest problem.
+For honey bees, pest control companies often work with local beekeepers to relocate colonies.
+This is a common option for honey bee hives that are accessible.

 How do I prevent bees from nesting?